hmchuong/NeuroNER/README.md

 CUDA_VISIBLE_DEVICES=1 python3.5 main.py
 ```

-If you wish to change any of NeuroNER parameters, you should modify the [`src/parameters.ini`](src/parameters.ini) configuration file.
+If you wish to change any of NeuroNER parameters, you should modify the [`src/parameters.ini`](src/parameters.ini) config file.
 Alternatively, any parameter may be specified in the command line.

 For example, to reduce the number of training epochs and not use any pre-trained token embeddings:
 ```
 python3.5 main.py --maximum_number_of_epochs=2 --token_pretrained_embedding_filepath=""
 ```

 To perform NER on some plain texts using a pre-trained model:

 ```
 python3.5 main.py --train_model=False --use_pretrained_model=True --dataset_text_folder=../data/example_unannotated_texts --pretrained_model_folder=../trained_models/conll_2003_en
 ```

+However, to make it easy to use, we provide 2 script files [`src/train.sh`](src/train.sh) and [`src/test.sh`](src/test.sh) for trainning and testing.

 If a parameter is specified in both the [`src/parameters.ini`](src/parameters.ini) configuration file and as a command line argument, then the command line argument takes precedence (i.e., the parameter in [`src/parameters.ini`](src/parameters.ini) is ignored).
 You may specify a different configuration file with the `--parameters_filepath` command line argument.
 The command line arguments have no default value except for `--parameters_filepath`, which points to [`src/parameters.ini`](src/parameters.ini).